-Milwaukee Psych Fest Presents: Camera (GER), Moss Folk II, Stormchaser, Tarek Sabbar and Cult of Lip DJ Set
+Milwaukee Psych Fest Presents: Camera (GER), Frankie and the Witch Fingers, Moss Folk II, Stormchaser, Tarek Sabbar and Cult of Lip DJ Set

 Milwaukee Psych Fest Presents:

 Camera (Berlin, Germany) – I’ve been trying to get these guys to Milwaukee for about 4 years!
 I’m so excited to finally see them!